Waldenism/RunLog/README.md

 # RunLog
-A running logger built with node.js, express, handlebars, and sequelize
+A running logger built with node.js, express, handlebars, sequelize, bulma

 Built in collaboration with